Xilmi/rotp-coder/README.md

 To run the mod:

-* Download my distribution of ROTP-1.6.jar (large file) and run that instead of original game.
+* Download my distribution of ROTP-1.6.1.jar (large file) and run that instead of original game.

 or

-* Download only the ROTP-1.6-governor.jar
+* Download only the ROTP-1.6.1-governor.jar
 * Place it in same directory that contains original Remnants.jar version Beta 1.4
-* Run ROTP-1.6-governor.jar
+* Run ROTP-1.6.1-governor.jar

 To enable governor, use 'q' key on keyboard, or else click "Allocate Spending" text in the planetary spending screen.
-Since version 1.6 Governor is on by default.
+Since version 1.6.1 Governor is on by default.

 ---

 Additional features.

+* ROTP-1.6.1-mini.jar is now provided.
+It uses WebP images and Ooo Vorbis sounds.
+It should have all the same features as ROTP but take up less space (~193 MB).
+Since WebP library uses native parts, this will only work on Windows (32 and 64 bit), Mac OSX 64 bit, Linux 64 bit.
+If you have a different system, use full-size ROTP.
+Please report any bugs with this (especially sounds) as it needs wider testing.

 * Since version 1.5 governor will be on by default on new colonies.